110360105/oop_calculator_jar_testing/README.md

-# NTUT OOP Homework Calculator Testing
+# NTUT OOP Homework: Calculator Testing

 This repository uses JUnit 4 to test the **Calculator.jar**, which is created by using IntelliJ.
 The video tutorial of creating a Java Calculator is here: